andybp85/clean-code-workspace/chap14/README.md

 time by copying and pasting the implementation of `getString` from `getBoolean` without changing `booleanArgs` to `stringArgs`, but I figured it out by following the execution by eye.
 Let's see how long until I have to figure out the debugger...

+### Integer Arguments

+I tried this on my own and got most of it, besides checking if there should be a default return value for `getInteger`.